-The second one on the other hand is a surely functionality defect, however its occurrence is in only certain conditions which is a seldom practiced customer scenario.
+The second one, on the other hand, is a surely functionality defect, however, its occurrence is in only certain conditions which are seldom practiced customer scenarios.
 Fixing it may need more time and people, which could be better utilized for other defects.
 Hence it would deem lower priority than that of the first and maybe deferral candidate to another release.

-Thus the triage process involves triage team siting down together, reviewing all the defects including rejected defects.
-They draw an initial assessment on the defects based on its content, their respective priority and severity settings; with each person in the triage team presenting their perspective on how to prioritize the defects.
+Thus the triage process involves triage team sitting down together, reviewing all the defects including rejected defects.
+They draw an initial assessment of the defects based on its content, their respective priority, and severity settings; with each person in the triage team presenting their perspective on how to prioritize the defects.
 The product manager then sets the priority based on all the inputs and assigns the defect to the correct release I.e. in the current release or any future release.
 He also redirects the defect to the correct owner/team for further action.
 Rejected defects also are put through a similar analysis.
-Based on the reason for rejection, the futuristic action of whether it needs to be deferred or cancelled is determined.
+Based on the reason for rejection, the futuristic action of whether it needs to be deferred or canceled is determined.

 Suggestions to choose defect severity and priority correctly